DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   - "/overpowered-solo-roleplaying"
 ---

-Overpowered transforms an RPG adventure module into a competitive solo strategy game.
-Compatible with any adventure that uses math and maps.
+Overpowered transforms any Role-Playing Game Adventure into a competitive solo strategy game.
+Play as a brave explorer bot charged with mapping, scanning, and pacifying a dangerous location.
+Compatible with any module that uses math and maps.

 Play through an adventure, make tough decisions, manage your dice, and post your high score to the Online Leaderboards!

+* Simple 1-Page Rules + Tutorial Adventure
+* Play through adventures as quickly as you can read them.
+* Free web app (in case you don’t have 24 dice).
+* Online Scoreboards to compete with friends.
+* Doubles as a GM prep tool to learn adventures.
+* Join the Discord to talk strategy or ask questions.

 <div class="shopping-buttons">
 <a target="_blank" href="https://technicalgrimoire.itch.io/overpowered-solo-roleplaying" class="btn btn-primary itchBTN">Digital: $3.20<br>at Itch.io</a>